When is the best time to lock an interest rate?

 Ultimately, you have to decide if you are comfortable at the current rate and payment, or whether you want to take the risk of not locking.

-We offer a variety product services, ask us how we can assist you today:
+We offer a variety of products and services, ask us how we can assist you today:

 Counsel Mortgage Group®, LLC